twitter/sslconfig/README.md

 sslconfig
 =========

-Twitter's OpenSSL configuration
+Twitter's OpenSSL configuration.
+The goal of this project is to share our work with upstream and any other interested parties.
+We intend to open source any future work we do that improves the security of Twitter and the internet as a whole.

-Twitter currently uses OpenSSL 1.0.2a (+ patches).
+At the time of this writing, Twitter currently uses OpenSSL 1.0.2a (+ patches).

 Twitter enables the following ciphers (using the server's preference):